fbohz/fbohz.github.io/_posts/2020-05-18-component_library_storybook.markdown

 **React component libraries** ensure that your application is well designed, accessible and easy to use.

-As application grew and evolve they could face these challenges:
+As applications grow and evolve they could face these challenges:
 - **Lack of consistency**: like different colors, fonts, so UI styles changes.
 UI elements could be different depending of component.
 - **UX challenges**: E.g. if confirm button is blue on one page but then the cancel is blue on the next it can cause confusion.